KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md

 ---

 ## Step 5: Create a New Domain User (on Server)
+In this step, you will create a new domain user.
+You will then be able log into your Windows 11 VM (Client machine) with the new users credentials.

 1. On the **Windows Server 2022 Domain Controller**:
    - Open **Server Manager**